huggingface/blog/boost-wav2vec2-with-n-gram.md

 ```

 Let's do the same here so that the alphabet of our language model
-matches one of the fine-tuned acoustic checkpoints.
+matches the one of the fine-tuned acoustic checkpoints.

 We can write a single map function to extract the Swedish text and
 process it right away.